robinmordasiewicz/jessed-guides/Terraform-rst/docs/registry.rst

 Registry
 ========

 Terraform Providers are retrieved from a Registry.
 The official Hashicorp Terraform registry is `registry.terraform.io <https://registry.terraform.io/>`_, which is used to download Providers for which a more specific source location is not provided.
-All of the examples shown on the `providers`_ page will use this default registry when downloading the specified providers.
+All of the examples shown on the :ref:`providers` page will use this default registry when downloading the specified providers.

 Documentation
 -------------